 - Cannot have mechanical openings (no doors, no hood, no trunk lid… )

 The Grand prize winner will receive a $5,000 cash prize along with a trip to the International Manufacturing Technology Show in Chicago to take part in the 3D printing of the Local Motors vehicle.
-Five additional first prize awards will be handed out, which will be chosen by a panel of judges and include $1000 in cash.
-The judges will include Rick Neff, from Cincinnati Incorporated, Douglas K. Woods, from The Association For Manufacturing Technology, Peter Eelman, from The Association For Manufacturing Technology, and Paul Warndorf, from The Association For Manufacturing Technology.
-Finally there will be one other $1000 cash prize awarded for the design which the community votes the most for.
+Five additional first-prize awards will be handed out, which will be chosen by a panel of judges and include $1000 in cash.
+The judges will include Rick Neff, from Cincinnati Incorporated, Douglas K. Woods, from The Association For Manufacturing Technology; Peter Eelman from The Association For Manufacturing Technology; and Paul Warndorf from The Association For Manufacturing Technology.
+Finally, there will be one other $1000 cash prize awarded for the design which the community votes for the most.
 Will you be entering this contest?
 Let us know at the Local Motors Design Challenge forum folder.
 Check out the video below for further details about this challenge.

 Stay up-to-date on all the latest news from the 3D printing industry and receive information and offers from third party vendors.